 In contrast, the RIO baseline EKF-RIO shows limited robustness in outdoor agricultural environments.
 Although EKF-RIO was originally evaluated on UAVs, its validation was restricted to indoor settings, where Radar returns are much denser and more structured.
 In large open agricultural fields, 4D Radar often produces sparse and noisy returns, especially over flat crops or grass surfaces, resulting in insufficient geometric constraints for stable odometry.
-Moreover, Radar measurements are highly sensitive to dynamic vegetation induced by UAV downwash, producing fluctuating point responses that challenge consistent data association.
+Moreover, Radar measurements are highly sensitive to vegetation motion induced by UAV downwash, yielding returns that shift unpredictably across different parts of the plant canopy—and occasionally even from the ground surface.
+Such inconsistent and spatially drifting reflections introduce severe ambiguity, thus making stable data association particularly challenging.
 While Doppler velocity provides valuable motion cues, these cues become unreliable when the underlying spatial structure is weak, contributing to the significant drift and frequent failures observed in our evaluation.

 The RLIO method GaRLIO exhibits mixed performance due to its sensing design and domain mismatch.
 GaRLIO was originally developed and tested primarily on Unmanned Ground Vehicle (UGV) platforms with near-ground viewpoints, balanced LiDAR–Radar overlap, and slower, more stable motion profiles.
 When applied to UAV flights, several mismatches arise: LiDAR–Radar common visibility decreases with altitude, Doppler signatures change under fast aerial motion, and Radar becomes more sensitive to vegetation-driven perturbations.
 Consequently, GaRLIO occasionally outperforms LIO in hilly farmland as shown in Figure~\ref{fig:traj_xy} and Figure~\ref{fig:pos_error_xyz}, where the sloped terrain provides stronger and more distinguishable Radar returns that compensate for its reduced LiDAR support.